Community College of Philadelphia Data & Information Overview

 Community College of Philadelphia was awarded 14 badges in the 2021 rankings.

-Community College of Philadelphia was not ranked in College Factual's 2021 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+Community College of Philadelphia was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 Is It Hard to Get Into Community College of Philadelphia?